Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 ## Connecting the AXI Traffic XOs
 ![Alt Text](images/v777_tgen_picture.png)
 1. To integrate the appropriate sim_ipc_axis you need to tell the linker how you want to connect them together.
-These connections are described in a configuration file: system.cfg in this tutorial.
+These connections are described in a configuration file: `system.cfg` in this tutorial.

-    ```bash
+    ```ini
     [connectivity]
     nk=sim_ipc_axis_master:1:tx_iqdata
     nk=sim_ipc_axis_slave:1:rx_iqdata
     stream_connect=tx_iqdata.M00_AXIS:ai_engine_0.DataIn
     stream_connect=ai_engine_0.DataOut:rx_iqdata.S00_AXIS
     ```
-2. Link the XO files using the V++ link command.
-The makefile handles this by bringing in the correct width of XO based on the PLIO_WIDTH makefile command
+2. Link the XO files using the `v++` link command.
+The makefile handles this by bringing in the correct width of XO based on the PLIO_WIDTH makefile command.

     ```bash
     PLIO_WIDTH := 64